Endocrinology

 Autotransplantation of insulin-producing tissue is not yet a common practice for a variety of reasons.

-In the case of pancreatic cancer, pancreatic diabetes is present in about 65% of cases by the time the malignancy is diagnosed.
-But, as a rule, it is identified as a type 2 and treated accordingly.
+In the case of pancreatic cancer, pancreatogenic glucose uptake disorder is present in about 65% of cases by the time the malignancy is diagnosed.
+But, as a rule, it is identified as a type 2 diabetes and treated accordingly.
 There are no principal differences in the regimen.
 However, practice shows that in the case of a malignant lesion, an earlier and more intensive administration of insulin is required.

-If a physician is faced with the need for early and high-dose insulin administration in a patient with a primary diagnosis of type 2 diabetes mellitus, one should consider the possible presence of carcinoma.
-There is an active effort underway to develop a strategy for early diagnosis of pancreatic cancer at the time of initial manifestations of glucose metabolism disorder.
+If a physician is faced with the need for early and high-dose insulin administration in a patient with a primary diagnosis of type 2 disease, one should consider the possible presence of carcinoma.
+There is an active effort underway to develop a strategy for early diagnosis of pancreatic cancer at the time of initial hyperglycemia manifestations.

 Pancreatic diabetes is also found in other diseases involving the pancreas, such as hemochromatosis and cystic fibrosis/mucoviscidosis.
 Treatment in such cases has its own peculiarities, which are necessarily taken into account by specialists.

-With known pancreatic diseases, regular monitoring with a focus on diagnosing the early stages of diabetes mellitus is very important.
-Timely initiation of a diet, drug therapy, as well as lifestyle correction will help prolong life and avoid severe complications.
+With known pancreatic diseases, regular monitoring with a focus on diagnosing the early stages of glucose metabolism disorder is very important.
+Timely dietary habits and whole lifestyle correction, as well as drug therapy, will help prolong life and avoid severe complications.

-Accordingly, patients diagnosed with type 2 diabetes should also be monitored for possible pancreatic disease as a cause of the disease.
+Accordingly, patients diagnosed with type 2 diabetes should also be monitored for possible pancreatic disease as a factor “responsible” for diabetes.

 References: